mancap314/scoco/README.md

 NB: The argument `power` is used only for the method `poly`, otherwise ignored.

+NNB: The score considered here are always *roc_auc* scores, this can be easily changed.

 ## example
 *example.py* is a programm formatting the iris dataset, binarizing the target variable, dividing the data in a train and test data, applying different classifiers to generate oof-prediction files